-A task flask is a small canister worn as a pendant over the heart, or as a bracelet ornament over an artery or a vein.
-Inside the flask is a piece of paper on which is written a task to perform, and/or an action to be avoided.
+A task flask is a small canister worn as a pendant over the heart.
+A task flask can also be worn as an attachment to an arm band or wristband, carried in a pocket, or any other way on a person.
+Inside the flask is a piece of paper on which is written a task to perform, and/or an action to avoid.
 Additionally, “thoughts” can be “stored” in the flask.

-The copper colored flask in the picture contains actions to be avoided (a not-to-do list).
+The copper colored flask in the picture contains actions to avoid (a not-to-do list).
 The olive flask contains tasks to be performed (a to-do list).

 The tasks, as noted, can be written down and placed in the tube, or they can be projected into the tube.

 Here is one way to project a thought into the flask.
 Open the flask.
 Lift it up like a microphone and speak into it.
 Replace the cover.

 The flask can be used to articulate, begin, work on, and complete a task.

 On one level, a task flask is not that different than writing a task in a notebook, or in a smartphone app.
 The very act of writing and speaking out a task can be helpful.

 However, something more seems to happen when task flasking.
 Our research is exploring the curious impact a task flask has on thought, speech, and behavior.